auth0/docs/articles/logs/streams/index.md

 ## Delivery Errors

-To help diagnose issues with your stream, you can see the last ten errors we encountered while attempting to deliver logs to your stream within the last 24 hours.
+To help diagnose issues with your stream, you can see the last ten errors we encountered while attempting to deliver logs to your stream within the last 5 days.

 ![Stream Errors](/media/articles/logs/health/health-errors.png)